-Arthritis in Cats: More Common Than You Think
+Arthritis in Cats is More Common Than You Think

-One recent study found that roughly 30% of cats over the age of 8 suffer from arthritis — and eight isn't very old for a cat!
-Another study found that 90% of cats aged 12 and over showed radiographic (x-ray) signs of the arthritis — that's 9 out of every 10 cats over the age of 12!
-These are very significant numbers, especially when we also take into account that the pain and suffering that these cats are experiencing often goes undetected and therefore untreated, even by the most caring and attentive of cat owners.
-(Here are some things you can look for to help you determine if your cat might be suffering in silence from the pain of arthritis, or any other painful condition.)
+One study found that roughly 30% of cats over the age of 8 suffer from arthritis — and eight isn't very old for a cat!
+Another study found that 90% of cats aged 12 and over showed radiographic (x-ray) signs of arthritis — that's 9 out of every 10 cats over the age of 12!
+These are very significant numbers, especially when we also take into account that the pain and suffering of these cats often goes undetected and therefore untreated, even by the most caring and attentive of cat owners.

-Fortunately, there are some simple things you can do to help improve the comfort, mobility, and quality of life for your cats with arthritis.
+If your cat does have arthritis, there are fortunately some simple things you can do to help improve their comfort, mobility, and quality of life.
 Many of the things you can do to help your cat are inexpensive and easy to implement.
-Of course, many cats will also benefit from a pain management protocol involving safe and effective medications, supplements, and complimentary treatments (e.g. acupuncture, etc.) determined by your veterinarian.
-Read on to see what you can do to help your arthritic cat — regardless of their age.
+Of course, many cats will also benefit from a pain management protocol involving safe and effective medications, supplements, and complementary treatments (e.g., acupuncture, etc.) determined by your veterinarian.
+Read on to see what you can do to help your arthritic cat get around comfortably in your home — regardless of their age.

 Tips & Products to Help Your Aging or Arthritic Cat